arshad75/kube-setup-resources/README.md

 Now create certificates for each member by running the below commands.

--# curl https://github.com/lc-kubeadm/kube-setup-resources/tree/master/ha/etcd-setup/etcd-certs.sh > etcd-certs.sh ##rupdate the url after the git push from laptop
+#curl https://github.com/lc-kubeadm/kube-setup-resources/tree/master/ha/etcd-setup/etcd-certs.sh > etcd-certs.sh ##rupdate the url after the git push from laptop
--# chmod +x etcd-certs.sh
+#chmod +x etcd-certs.sh
--# vim etcd-certs.sh ## update the HOST0, HOST1, and HOST2 in the script with the ip's of the etcd cluster nodes.
+#vim etcd-certs.sh ## update the HOST0, HOST1, and HOST2 in the script with the ip's of the etcd cluster nodes.
--#. /etcd-certs.sh
+#./etcd-certs.sh
--# cd /tmp/   ## The certificates are saved in the temp dir with the host name.
+#cd /tmp/   ## The certificates are saved in the temp dir with the host name.

 When you run the etcd-certs.sh script the keys and certs for the HOST0 are moved to the /etc/kubernetes/pki and /etc/kubernetes/pki/etcd/ folder respectively and the kubeadmcfg.yaml is saved at /tmp/{HOST0}/ dir.